Conversion Rate Optimization (CRO) Tools: Improving Conversion Rates & User Experience

 What it’s good for:

-FullStory offers heatmaps, session recordings, and bug tracking, which can help your team identify barriers and improve user behavior on your website and mobile app.
+FullStory offers heatmaps, session recordings, and bug tracking, which can help your team identify barriers and improve user behaviour on your website and mobile app.
 Read our comparison of Hotjar vs. FullStory to see which tool will help your business.

 What it is: